coverxiaoeye/CodingDojo-Java/README.md

 You also have to think of things such as how to represent the board in a test-friendly way, and what "value" cells outside the board has.
 Or maybe the board does not have borders?

+##FizzBuzz

+For numbers 1 through 100,

+if the number is divisible by 3 print Fizz;
+if the number is divisible by 5 print Buzz;
+if the number is divisible by 3 and 5 (15) print FizzBuzz;
+else, print the number.

 #License

 The MIT License (MIT)